Osadchuk-M/Job/interview.md

   We talked about his progress and managed to identify the key reasons for the delay.
   We then worked out the solution together.
 Even though that situation was a bit unpleasant, I think I learnt from it as it reminded me of the importance of staying calm and positive.

+## If there was no positive outcome -
+## talk about what you have learnt.

+> That situation taught me that...

+> From that time on, I always try yo make sure that

+### Tell me about your self. - it's not life story.
+Only answer the question in relation to this job.